 He was speaking at the inauguration of the report on the publichearing on torture here on Tuesday.
 South India Cell forHuman Rights Education and Monitoring (SICHREM) had organised the public hearing on torture on August 12-13, 2009.

 Justice Nayak said, “The police force in India is overworked and this leads to fatigue, irritation, demoralization which in turn leads to abuse and violence.
 But this does not justify their acts.”
-There had to be self regulatory mechanisms to avoid the police from becoming puppets in the hands of the ruling party or the elite, he added.
+Mr Tom Porteus, Director of Human Rights Watch, London, briefed the audience on the report.

 He said, “This report clearly enumerates as to the reasons for the dysfunction of police force in India.
 There is lack of equipment, shortage of manpower and no systematic and consistent report of crime in the police system.
 Police mistreat the criminal suspects without warrant.”